M-earnest/docker_workshop/_sources/advanced/creating.md

 The WORKDIR instruction sets the working directory for any of the other instructions that follow it in the Dockerfile (e.g. RUN, CMD, ENTRYPOINT, COPY, etc.)

-- it further is the directory you will likely mount from your host system for input/output operations, facilitating data exchange between your container and host (If the specified directory does not exist on your system, Docker will create it automatically)
+- it further is the directory you will likely mount from your host system for input/output operations, facilitating data exchange between your container and host
     - the only argument we provide is a concise, descriptive name for the folder/folder structure, e.g.

         `/project`